arslanzafar18/Qath-Accessories/README.md

-# Legal Accessories Ecommerce Site
+# Qath Accessories Ecommerce Site

 ## Introduction
 The given repository is an Ecommerce Website built with Python/Django.